The browser extension JSON format is the standard localization format used by browser extensions for Chrome, Firefox, Edge and Safari.

 --downloadOptions INCLUDE_DESCRIPTIONS

-Learn more about downloading translations with CLI.
+Learn more about downloading translations with CLI and about code vs. translator descriptions.